ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Characterizing Language Workloads

 We now characterize the input and output lengths of requests by examining their distributions in Figure~\ref{fig:io}.
 Figure~\ref{fig:cor} further presents the correlation between input and output lengths by binning similar input lengths and showing the 90\% percentile range and median of the respective output lengths.

-\stitle{Modeling length distributions.} Existing studies~\cite{burstgpt} have advocated modeling request input lengths with the Zipf distribution, acknowledging an implicit power law: input lengths have large standard deviation and a long upper tail (\ie existence of requests with exceedingly long prompts).
-In our analysis, we find that input lengths in general-purpose workloads are best modeled by \emph{Pareto} distributions mixed with \emph{Log-normal} distributions (both of which are also power-law distributions) for handling the fat tail, as shown in Figure~\ref{fig:io:1} and~\ref{fig:io:2} with the \emph{Input Fit} and \emph{Input Tail Fit} curves.
+\stitle{Modeling length distributions.} Existing studies~\cite{burstgpt} have advocated modeling request input lengths with the Zipf distribution, acknowledging an implicit power law: input lengths have large variance and a long upper tail (\ie requests with exceedingly long prompts).
+In our analysis, we find that input lengths in general-purpose workloads are best modeled by \emph{Pareto} distributions mixed with \emph{Log-normal} distributions (both are also power-law distributions) for handling the fat tail, as shown in Figure~\ref{fig:io:1} and~\ref{fig:io:2} with the \emph{Input Fit} and \emph{Input Tail Fit} curves.
 For task-specific workloads, the aforementioned model is less accurate due to domain-specific bias, such as the usage of common system prompts or templates.

 Surprisingly, we find that \emph{Exponential} distributions fit remarkably well for output lengths, with the only obvious exception of \qturbo in Figure~\ref{fig:io:2}.
 While it is difficult to pinpoint the exact reason behind this phenomenon (likely a combined result of training and workload semantics), the implication is worth noting: the remaining output length of an LLM request is not conditioned on the generated length so far, \ie the output length distribution is \emph{memoryless}.